csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 ### Wavelength

 In physical reality, one cycle of a periodic sound can not only be measured in time, but also as extension in space.
 This is called the wavelength.
-It is usually abbreviated with the greek character λ (lambda).
-It can be calculated as ratio between the velocity and the frequency of the wave.
+It is usually abbreviated with the greek letter λ (lambda).
+It can be calculated as the ratio between the velocity and the frequency of the wave.

 $λ = \frac{Velocity}{Frequency}$